Dot-Com Era Browser Tech

 In conclusion, I think my original idea of developing a 1996 compatible site would be a lot more difficult than I had thought.
 But given that this era of browser technology represents such an important time in the Internet’s history, I think it would still be a worthwhile endeavour.
 Who’s up for it?

-One reply on “Dot-Com Era Browser Tech”
+One response to “Dot-Com Era Browser Tech”

 Leave a Reply